epsilon537/boxlambda/docs/build-system.md

 - **vivado**: set when synthesizing using Vivado.
 - **verilator**: set when linting using Verilator.
+- **memory_sim**: set when retrieving memory files for simulation builds of this component or project.
-- **memory**: set when retrieving memory files for this component or project.
+- **memory_fpga**: set when retrieving memory files for FPGA builds of this component or project.
 - **constraints**: set when retrieving *.xdc* constraints files for this component or project.

 ### Verilator Lint Waivers